-"SMART" Objectives: To further enhance performance measurement the Department of Community Health is requiring that objectives be "SMART" (Specific, Measurable, Achievable, Realistic and Timely).
-This will assist the department in evaluating whether the objectives that are being set are effective and appropriate for the project.
+"SMART" Objectives: To further enhance performance management the Department of Community Health requires grant objectives be formatted as "SMART" (Specific, Measurable, Achievable, Realistic and Timely) objectives.
+This will assist the department in evaluating the proposal and determining whether the objectives are effective and appropriate and a good use of state resources.